fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 This project implements a version of PSO considering *distance-based* neighborhood in a nearest neighbor fashion.
 In details, each particle has a fixed number of neighbors, which depend dynamically on the particle position on the landscape.
 The program offers the user the possibility to modify the number of particles to consider within a particle neighborhood.

 ### Parametrization
-In order to assess a solution for an optimization problem, PSO requires the following parameters ot be set:
+In order to assess a solution for an optimization problem, PSO requires the following parameters to be set:

 - *Swarm size*: typically 20 particles for problems with dimensionality 2-200;
 - *Neighborhood size*: typically 3 to 5, otherwise global neighborhood;